na50r/110_bleu/README.md

 # Project
+This repository is accompanying a Bachelor thesis on machine translation evaluation, it contains the code used to obtain translations and evaluate them.

-Inspired by Philip Kohen's BLEU score matrix in [this paper](https://aclanthology.org/2005.mtsummit-papers.11/), we try to recreate a similar matrix by evaluating modern MT systems, namely DeepL and GPT4.1.
-This requires us to set some rules for ourselves, choose datasets, define configurations for the respective systems and set them in stone before the translation process; so no change of translation, pre-processing or data management related code mid-translation.
-Mainly because translation costs money.
-We try to ensure this by keeping this code readable and documenting each translation task automatically, including the commit hash.
+Inspired by the BLEU score matrix shown in Phillip Koehn's [Europarl Statistical Machine Translation paper](https://aclanthology.org/2005.mtsummit-papers.11/), we try to recreate a similar matrix by obtaining translations from two modern machine translation systems, namely DeepL and GPT4.1 and evaluating them.

 **NOTE**:
 This codebase is NOT an API nor a Python Package.
 Type annotation and docstrings were added merely for readability and intepretability's sake, for project evaluators.
-The most relevant functions and classes received them, whereas private methods or utility function should be understandable by just reading the code (variable names, see how their used, etc.)
+Only relevant functions/methods and classes received them, whereas private methods or utility function should be understandable by just reading the code (variable names, see how their used, etc.)

 ## Installation
 If you want to install it directly, you may use Conda: